 As one of the Vision 2030 flagship towns and as a busy border town, Malaba continues to grow in terms of population and industrial development.
-To cope with the increased demands as a result of developments in the town, Lake Victoria North Water Services Board has embarked on ambitious plans to increase access to Water Supply and Sanitation for Malaba town through the propoosed Malaba Water and Sanitation Project; a sub component of the Major Mt-Elgon-Bungoma –Busia Water and Sanitation Project.
+To cope with the increased demands as a result of developments in the town, Lake Victoria North Water Works Development Agency has embarked on ambitious plans to increase access to Water Supply and Sanitation services for Malaba town through the proposed Malaba Water and Sanitation Project; a sub component of the Major Mt-Elgon-Bungoma –Busia Water and Sanitation Project.

-The Malaba Water and Sanitation Project shall be implemented by Lake Victoria North Water Services Board with a loan from the African Development Bank (AfDB) at an estimated cost of Kshs 1.1 Billion.
+The Malaba Water and Sanitation Project shall be implemented by Lake Victoria North Water Works Development Agency with a loan from the African Development Bank (AfDB) at an estimated cost of Kshs 1.1 Billion.

 The current total water demand for Malaba town is estimated to be 5,000 m3/day, this is projected to increase to 8,150.m3/day by the year 2029 and ultimately to 13,620 m3/day in 2039.
 The town currently suffers inadequate water supply which often leads to rationing and therefore has slowed down expansion, growth and development of the town.
 The proposed new project proposes rehabilitation and augmentation measures which will stabilize the supply hours as well as enhance safe disposal of waste water.